citp/privacy-policy-historical/s/se/seo/seobraintrust.com.md

-> *The following text is extracted and transformed from the seobraintrust.com privacy policy that was archived on 2017-06-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170608090400id_/http%3A//marketersbraintrust.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the seobraintrust.com privacy policy that was archived on 2017-12-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171209221136id_/http%3A//marketersbraintrust.com/privacy-policy) for the most accurate reproduction.*

 # Marketer's Braintrust (SEO Brain, LLC.)
-Privacy Policy - Marketer's Braintrust - Proven Methods to Grow Traffic, Sales and Profit
+Privacy Policy - Marketer's Braintrust

 ### What information do we collect?